The employment drug screening test has become a requirement for many companies. The majority of all Fortune 500 companies do employee drug testing.

 The US Department of Labor has estimated that drug use in the workplace costs employers up to $100 billion dollars annually in lost work time, accidents, health care costs and workers compensation costs.

-Employment drug testing helps the employer to develop a healthier and more productive workforce and improve profits.
+Drug screening for employment helps the employer to develop a healthier and more productive workforce and improve profits.
 Employers are encouraged, through the drug-free workplace program, to monitor drug and alcohol abuse in the workplace.

 Legally employers have established that it is within their rights to screen out drug abusers before they become employees.

 An employer can establish a program for testing job applicants for drug usage as long as it is administered fairly and consistently and is in line with federal and state laws.